-We offer all prospective clients an initial consultation to discuss your low self-esteem prior to commencing any counselling.
+We offer all prospective clients an initial consultation to discuss your Low Self Esteem prior to commencing any treatment plans.

 Cognitive Behavioural Therapy is a proven, evidence-based form of mental health counselling for developing a fundamental understanding of the dynamics of your problem, but also for learning new coping skills and strategies for sustainable change over your life.

 The full course costs £795 which you can pay for on our fees page.